bbauska/TUMx-DWAPNx/README.md

 So, this is where the data binding part comes in.

-We\'ll bind the node position to the position of the shapes in our graph visualization.
+We&apos;ll bind the node position to the position of the shapes in our graph visualization.

-So, to start off, we\'ll start off with the graph model itself and D3 provides a number of
+So, to start off, we&apos;ll start off with the graph model itself and D3 provides a number of

 layouts for graphs right out of the box.
 We will be using a force